CIRCLES OF LIGHT

 This article is the story of that return.

-It is the map of a journey that began in Rav Kook’s words
+It is the map of a journey that began in Rav Kook’s words and unfolded through breath, paint, Torah, and women’s quiet tears.

-It is the story of how Torat HaTzeva was born
+It is the story of how Torat HaTzeva was born—not from theory, but from light.

-Rav Kook Illuminates the Inner Root
+November 2025: Rav Kook Illuminates the Inner Roots

-A birth. —a morning that began with yoga, somatic healing movement, and paired practices of supporting and “healing each other”—the next shiur in the schedule was a class on Orot HaTeshuva.
+A morning that began with yoga, somatic healing movement, and paired practices of supporting and “healing each other”—the next shiur in the schedule was a class on Orot HaTeshuva.
 It was within this Rav Kook learning, taught to a circle of women immersed in pnimiut haTorah, that a deeper layer of meaning began to reveal itself about something that had already started months earlier.

 It was there, sitting among women immersed in inner Torah—a room of women whose faces bore the unmistakable mixture of vulnerability and spiritual readiness that characterizes this moment in Jewish history—that Rav Kook’s teachings revealed themselves not merely as philosophical propositions but as experiential descriptions of a collective emergence taking place in real time.